devAlphaSystem/Alpha-System-Skopos/docs/sdk_documentation.md

 - Segment users by account properties
 - Provide personalized support based on user history

 **Note on SEO Data:** When you add a new website through the dashboard, Skopos automatically triggers a background SEO analysis.
 This initial scan provides baseline SEO metrics, including recommendations, performance scores, and technical health checks.
-You can re-run analyses manually from the dashboard at any time, and performance scoring is enabled when a Google PageSpeed key is configured either via Settings → API Keys or the `PAGESPEED_API_KEY` environment variable.
+You can re-run analyses manually from the dashboard at any time.
+Performance scoring requires a Google PageSpeed Insights API key, which can be securely stored in the dashboard's encrypted API Key Vault (Settings → API Keys) or via the `PAGESPEED_API_KEY` environment variable.

-**Note on IP Address Storage:** Version 0.28.0 introduces optional IP address storage.
-By default, Skopos only stores hashed visitor IDs for privacy.
+**Note on IP Address Storage:** By default, Skopos only stores hashed visitor IDs for privacy.
 If you enable "Store Raw IP Addresses" in Settings → Privacy & Data Collection, full IP addresses will be stored and displayed in session details.
 The SDK automatically detects this setting and stores IPs accordingly.
 No SDK configuration changes are needed.

 **When to Call `identify()`:
 - After successful user login